sbmpost/AutoRaise/README.md

   - ignoreApps: Comma separated list of apps for which you would like to disable focus/raise.

+  - stayFocusedBundleIds: Comma separated list of app bundle identifiers that shouldn't lose focus even when hovering the mouse over another window.

+  - disableKey: Set to control, option or disabled.
+This will temporarily disable AutoRaise while holding the specified key.
+The default is control.

   - mouseDelta: Requires the mouse to move a certain distance.
 0.0 = most sensitive whereas higher values decrease sensitivity.

+  - verbose: Set to true to make AutoRaise show a log of events when started in a terminal.

 AutoRaise can read these parameters from a configuration file.
 To make this happen, create a **~/.AutoRaise** file or a **~/.config/AutoRaise/config** file.
 The format is as follows: